Chuukese people: Traditional marriage practices

 Traditionally, before a man could consider marriage, he needed to have experience in farming, fishing, and boat construction.
 He also had to be able to build his own house.
 When he had these skills he would inform his parents that he was ready for marriage; the parents would then search for a suitable young woman to be his wife.
 When they had decided on a girl, the parents of the man would visit the girl's parents.
 They would introduce themselves and the purpose of their visit, and discuss possible marriage with the girl's parents.
-If a marriage was agreed upon, the young man would stay with the girl's parents and the girl would reside with the young man's parents, up until the wedding day.
+If a marriage was agreed upon, the young man would stay with the girl's parents and the girl would reside with the young man's parents; this arrangement will last until the wedding day.
 Prior to the marriage, both families would prepare a feast which would be attended by the leaders of their respective families.
 According to custom, the girl's family would provide enough food for the man's family, and his family would do the same for the girl's.

 There are some attitudes towards marriage among the Chuukese people that may have been retained from past tradition.
 While both the man and woman will desire compatible sex partners in marriage, they look even more for good workers.
 A person incapable of work is unlikely to be successful at marriage in Chuuk.
 A person is well aware of the character and abilities of those in the community, and selects a partner accordingly.